mnit-rtmc/iris/docs/alerts.md

 to post messages relating to weather alerts issued by the National Weather Service, however it is possible to use the system to post information for other alert types in IRIS by creating the proper [alert configuration].

+IPAWS collects a wide variety of public alerts and warnings that originate from over 1,500 alerting authorities.
+As only a subset of these will typically be of interest to a particular organization, IRIS provides a detailed framework for configuring the response to each alert.

 When configured properly, the system will perform the following functions: